tanew7391/chess/README.md

 Basic chess game written in C++ using the SDL2 library.

 # How to run (Windows)
-- Download the SDL2 development library (Visual C++ 32/64-bit) from https://www.libsdl.org/download-2.0.php
+- Download the SDL2 development library (MinGW 32/64-bit) from https://www.libsdl.org/download-2.0.php

 - Extract to C:\devLibs\SDL2